GreLeBr/deces_2020/docs/index.md

 ### How old is a person according to their name

+As mentioned above not all first name are equal and some were more popular in the early 1900s and are not that popular anymore, some are more recents and others are experiencing a revival.

 A good website to visualize this is available here [Predict age by name](https://www.ekintzler.com/projects/age-prediction/) .

 I will recreate the process in python.
+You can play with it using my mini heroku app [prenom_age](https://prenomage2020.herokuapp.com/)

 INSEE makes available the number of people born each year since 1900 according to their first name , INSEE also keep track of age expectancy every year.
 [First names in France](https://www.insee.fr/fr/statistiques/2540004?sommaire=4767262)